happynear/caffe-windows/README.md

 ======
 2015/07/07  Visual Studio 2013 with CUDA 7.0 is now supported.
 A beta version 3rdparty library can be downloaded from http://pan.baidu.com/s/1sj3IvzZ.
 All the libraries have been updated to the latest version.
 Please help me try and report bugs.

-WARNING: Due to the low compile speed of VS2012 with CUDA 6.5, update of VS2012 3rdparty library will be stopped after September.
+WARNING: Due to the low compile speed of VS2012 with CUDA 6.5, VS2012 3rdparty library will not continue to be updated after September, 2015.
 If you are configuring a new platform, we strongly recommend you to use Visual Studio 2013 and CUDA 7.0.

 Setup step:
 ======